A-Star100/sonicbot/README.md

 3. The bot doesn't work.

-   In order for this bot to work (especially on macOS), you **must** allow Terminal to control your computer.
+   In order for this bot to work (especially on macOS), you **must** allow Terminal (or the app running the script) to control your computer.
 Why?
 Otherwise, the bot cannot send inputs.
 It's        completely safe.
 If you're worried, check the code.